Defiance College Empty Bowls event breaks fundraising record

 This year's bowls, made by Defiance College alumnus Brandon Knott of It's Knott Pottery, were a sell-out, with more than 650 purchased.
 Diners are encouraged to continue using these one-of-a-kind bowls as a reminder of those who their donations will serve.

-Members of the DC Social Work Organization, comprised of junior social work majors and advised by Professor Tess Homier, hosted a reception recently to present the proceeds to representatives of the PATH Center.
+Members of the DC Social Work Organization, comprised of junior social work majors and advised by Professor Tess Salisbury, hosted a reception recently to present the proceeds to representatives of the PATH Center.
+They were joined by DC President Dr. Richanne C. Mankey and Defiance Mayor Mike McCann, who each made personal donations to the project.

-Susan Cheeseman, PATH program manager, told the students that Ohio is one of the highest states in the nation for people experiencing food scarcity.
-Last year, the PATH Center served approximately 8,000 meals.
-She said the annual Empty Bowls donation is key to the center being able to offer a variety of healthy meals.
+According to Susan Cheeseman, PATH program manager, Ohio is one of the highest states in the nation for people experiencing food scarcity.
+The PATH Center serves approximately 8,000 meals yearly.
+Cheeseman said the annual Empty Bowls donation is key to the center being able to offer a variety of healthy meals.